yassinecc/articles/articleStripe.md

 {% hint style='info' %}

-The biggest advantage of uncaptured charges is that you are guaranteed payment as the bank has confirmed availability of the funds, but you can also instantly release an uncaptured charge instead of waiting 3~5 days for a refund.
+The biggest advantage of non-captured charges is that you are guaranteed payment as the bank has confirmed availability of the funds, but you can also instantly release an uncaptured charge instead of waiting 3~5 days for a refund.
 Note that Stripe charges a fee for captured charges and refunds but releasing an uncaptured charge is free.

 {% endhint %}